Install globally

 OptionDescription

---keep-workspacePreserve workspace data while removing agent
+--keep-workspacePreserve the workspace directory while removing the agent

 Examples: